sonnyayran/leader-books/README.md

 # Leader Recommendations
-Compilation of books and articles covering leadership topics.
+Curated list of books covering leadership topics.

-### Books

 - ***Emotional Intelligence 2.0*** by Travis Bradberry & Jean Greaves (2009).
 As a leader it is imperative one understand one's emotions and acts in a way that produces positive results.
 - ***Good to Great*** by Jim Collins (2001).
 Useful components you can use to build a strategy for business transformation.